JuliaControl/ControlSystems.jl/docs/src/examples/example.md

 ![](../../plots/lqrplot.svg)

+For more advanced LQR and LQG design, see the [`LQGProblem` type](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/api/#RobustAndOptimalControl.LQGProblem) in RobustAndOptimalControl.

 ## PID design functions
 By plotting the gang of four under unit feedback for the process
 ```jldoctest PIDDESIGN; output = false